Allegheny-Computer-Science-300-S2021/lab05-johnsc1/writing/calc.md

 b)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               A != T is a mismatch
-- Left entry calculation:          #TODO
+- Left entry calculation:          -1 - 1 = -2
-- Above entry calculation:         #TODO
+- Above entry calculation:         -2 - 1 = -
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      -1 + 0 = -1
-- Max score: 1 from the Diagonal   #TODO
+- Max score: -1 from the Diagonal

 c)